sabbir-subhan/appium-Python/README.md

 - OS version and name
 - paths to .apk and .app files

-to use device defined in desired_capabilities.py You need to open test case and change line;
-- "desired_capabilities = DesiredCapabilities.desired_capabilities_for_iOS_iPad" for example to:
-- "desired_capabilities = DesiredCapabilities.desired_capabilities_for_iOS_iPhone6"

 Additional info:

-Locators for elements are based mostly on visible texts, so if in OCA webpage some name, for example, for event type will be changed it will stop working.
+Locators for elements are based mostly on visible texts, so if in OCA webpage, for example event type name, will be changed it will stop working.

-Required configuration on OCA webpage:
+Some required configuration on OCA webpage:

 - users accounts with correct settings (see credentials.py)
 - 3 types of events (Incident, event_for_chooser_fields, event_for_on_load/save_test)